Texas Recording Laws: Consent Rules and Penalties

 Recording Calls Across State Lines

-If you’re in Texas calling someone in a two-party consent state, the stricter law typically applies.
+If you are in Texas calling someone in a two-party consent state, the stricter law may apply.
 States requiring all-party consent include:

 - California